MadeToRaid/lsbbb/README.md

 ## Thanks

-Thanks to the maintainers of [LandSandBoat](https://github.com/LandSandBoat/).
+Thanks to the maintainers of [LandSandBoat](https://github.com/LandSandBoat/) and [phpBB](https://github.com/phpbb/phpbb).
 This project does not exist without their hard work.